sapphire9901/Dave3625-Host-2025/Lab3/README.md

 ```

-Load the titanic set found under /data/Titanic.csv as we did in Lab1
+Load the titanic set found under /data/Titanic.csv as we did in last weeks lab.

 ## Tasks